Macrometacorp/docs/docs/queryworkers/akamai/manage-integrations.md

 ## Add Integration

-Add Akamai metadata from your Macrometa GDN environment.
+Add Akamai metadata to your Macrometa GDN environment.

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 1. Click **Query Workers**.